-Centro PUMA is a ecotourism resource library where everyone, locals and otherwise, work together for education and conservation.
+Centro PUMA is our community center and café where locals and foreigners can come together for a common cause of education and conservation.

 PUMA stands for Protectores Unidos por el Medio Ambiente, or United Protectors of the Environment.
-Tour guides staff it in turns, keeping it open for regular hours and providing classes and tutoring for locals and assistance for tourists.
+Tour guides and teachers staff our center, providing classes and tutoring for locals, assistance for tourists.
+The same people staff our cafe, so think of it less like a restaurant and more like hanging out with a friend.

-For tourists: Find information on Ometepe in a no-pressure environment, figure out what bird you saw with our field guides, practice Spanish with locals, or just grab a coffee and a book and hang out in a hammock in our garden.
+For tourists: Enjoy a cup of Ometepe’s finest coffee or a healthy smoothy and snack in a historic house and garden.
+With help from our expert staff and library, find pressure-free tour information, use our field guides, read a novel, practice Spanish with locals, or grab a guitar and strum some chords while relaxing in a hammock.
 Our staff can help arrange Spanish lessons and homestays.
 Want to cook your own food?
 We have a grill and charcoal, plus an organic garden with greens and fruit you’re welcome to use.
 Want to help out?
-We can always use help teaching English and if you know Spanish, tutoring in other school subjects.
+We can always use help teaching English, and if you know Spanish, you can help with kids’ activities, tutoring, and environmental education.

-For tour guides: We have books for learning flora and fauna, the history and legends of Ometepe, geology and ecology, wilderness first aid and health, how to give a good tour, and languages.
-Join us for English Cafe on Wednesdays and Saturdays at 3:30 pm to practice conversational English, and ask any of our staff about lessons.
+For tour guides: We have books for learning flora and fauna, the history and legends of Ometepe, geology and ecology, wilderness first aid and health, interpretive techniques, and languages.
+Join us for English Cafe on Saturdays at 3:00 pm to practice conversational English, and ask any of our staff about lessons.
 We also have novels in English and Spanish, so grab a book and a coffee and enjoy!

-For locals: We are offering free classes in English on Saturdays for children and adolescents, and for anyone wanting to practice conversational English there is English Cafe on Wednesdays and Saturdays at 3:30 pm.
+For locals: We are offering free classes in English on Saturdays for children and adolescents, and for anyone wanting to practice conversational English there is English Cafe Saturdays at 3:00 pm.
 Students who need tutoring in school subjects can stop by during open hours and talk to our staff.
+Inquire about our Junior Ranger program and reforestation programs done with local volunteers.
 Want to learn some of the flora and fauna of the island or read a novel?
 Come on by!

 There’s a large meeting space, smaller classroom, library, book exchange, computers (with tutoring if needed), and an organic garden with fresh fruits, veggies, and hangout space.